 Optimizely can integrate links from an email recommendation to a particular basket of the recipient.
 To enable this feature, contact customer service.

-For developer information, see Link to a specific basket on Optimizely World.
+For developer information, see Link to a specific basket.